Nikolaevmar/eventify/README.md

 This is a CRUD project, made using Node.js, Express, MongoDB, Bootstrap, Passport.js and Cloudinary.

 ## Features
-* User authentication alongside sessions.
+* User authentication & Authorization alongside sessions.
 * Users can create, edit, and remove events.
 * Users can create, edit or remove their review.
 * Each user can see the location of all events on the map.